Mistakes to Avoid with Your Workers’ Compensation Doctor in Boston, MA

 - Self-inflicted and not caused by dangers in the workplace

 - Occurred while you were using alcohol or drugs, committing a crime, or breaking company rules

 After seeing a workers’ comp doctor, your employer’s insurance company might choose to approve your claim, but they might also reduce their compensation offer or deny it altogether, based on the doctor’s testimony.
 If that happens, you have the right to appeal.

-Working With a Massachusetts Workers’ Comp Attorney
+How a Boston Workers’ Comp Attorney Can Help

-If you have a simple workers’ comp claim that’s unlikely to be disputed, you might not need to hire a lawyer.
-It might be okay to handle your own case if your injury was minor, like a sprained ankle or a deep cut, especially if your employer doesn’t dispute that the injury occurred on the job site.
+If you have a simple workers’ comp claim that’s unlikely to be disputed, you might not need to hire a lawyer. it might be okay to handle your own case if your injury was minor, like a sprained ankle or a deep cut, especially if your employer doesn’t dispute that the injury occurred on the job site.

 With that said, most workers’ comp claims are much more complicated than that.
 People who are more seriously injured and miss a lot of work are eligible for more money and will be placed under more scrutiny.
 After all, more is at stake.
 You might have ongoing doctors’ bills and other factors that will affect your claim.

-Whenever a case becomes more complex, it’s a good idea to speak with a workers’ comp attorney as soon as possible.
+Whenever a case becomes more complex, it’s a good idea to speak with a Somerville workers’ compensation attorney as soon as possible.
 They will represent you and guide you through the entire process, advising you on what you should and shouldn’t do.
 You’ll feel more comfortable knowing that someone knowledgeable is on your side.
 The insurance company has lots of resources and will have the upper hand if you don’t have someone helping you.